MMIV-ML/BMED365/Exam/README.md

   - Computational modeling of biological systems (e.g., compartment models, ODEs, PDEs, networks, and graphs)
   - Imaging-derived biomarkers and imaging-based parameter estimation
   - Explainable AI, ethical AI, regulations in AI, human-in-the-loop AI
-  - Future perpectives and challenges using AI in biomedicine and health (drug discovery, self-driving labs, prompting proteins, patient similarity networks, diagnostic reasoning and problem-solving)
+  - Future perspectives and challenges using AI in biomedicine and health (drug discovery, self-driving labs, prompting proteins, patient similarity networks, diagnostic reasoning, and problem-solving)

 ## Exam Rules
 - For the 8 **MCQ questions** with 5 answer options each, you will get 3 points for exactly 1 correct answer, 5 points for 2 correct answers, 0 points otherwise.

-- For each of the two **essay questions**, a particularly good answer is given 10 points; a particularly bad answer, or no answer, is given 0 points; each essay questions counts for 1/6 of the exam.
+- For each of the two **essay questions**, a particularly good answer is given 10 points; a particularly bad answer, or no answer, is given 0 points; each essay question counts for 1/6 of the exam.

 - The highest possible score on the complete exam is 60 points, the lowest possible score is 0 points.